1.0 Introduction

 The percentage of your external key source assets that are quantum safe.

-Total number of vulnerable keys out of the overall external key source keys.
+Total number of Vulnerable keys out of the overall external key source keys.

 NOTE